usnistgov/ndn-dpdk/iface/ethface/README.md

 * *id* is the interface identifier in the range 0x00000000-0xFFFFFFFF.
 * *socketOwner* may be set to a tuple `[uid,gid]` to change owner uid:gid of the control socket.
   It would allow applications to connect to NDN-DPDK without running as root.
+  This currently works with libmemif but not gomemif, so that NDNgo still needs to run as root.

 In the data plane: